The Best Damn Sports Show Period: 2002

+February 2002 saw the cancellation of the National Sports Report, leaving Best Damn as FSN's flagship show; indeed, the rapidly-increasing popularity of Best Damn was cited as a reason for the NSR's demise.
+FSN then opted to provide news capsules during primetime programming, as well as extended news reports during Best Damn, as a substitute for the NSR.

-Former Dallas Cowboys wide receiver Michael Irvin joined the roundtable as the main football analyst and was known for his outlandish and eccentric wardrobe on the set.
+Also in 2002, former Dallas Cowboys wide receiver Michael Irvin joined the roundtable as the main football analyst and was known for his outlandish and eccentric wardrobe on the set.
 Former Philadelphia Inquirer columnist Stephen A. Smith made his TV debut on the set and via satellite as an NBA insider for the show.
 Model Leeann Tweeden came on board to report on features and be a correspondent on the road.
 In addition to athletes, the show drew many hot celebrities to the guest chairs such as Adam Sandler, Matt Damon, and Ben Affleck.

 Many critics argue that this time period was the strongest for the show's cast with Rose, Tom Arnold, John Salley, Michael Irvin, and John Kruk presenting an "irreverent mix of entertainment and insight in sports that you cannot find anywhere else on TV."

 In June 2002, FSN launched its biggest advertising and promotional blitz for the show with the "Best Damn All-Star Summer", with superstar athletes and celebrities appearing on the show, along with a barrage on newspaper, billboard, and radio advertising to help garner more recognition just before the show's one-year anniversary.

-Part of the campaign included a Best Damn celebrity roast for Tom Arnold, a Best Damn awards show entitled the "Best Dammies", special guest appearances by Will Smith, Tony Hawk, and Charles Barkley, and Counting Crows performing a summer concert outside the Best Damn set on the 20th Century Fox Lot in Los Angeles.
+Part of the campaign included a Best Damn celebrity roast for Tom Arnold, a Best Damn awards show entitled the "Best Dammies", special guest appearances by Will Smith, Tony Hawk, and Charles Barkley, and Counting Crows performing a summer concert outside the Best Damn set on the 20th Century Fox backlot in Los Angeles.